ryeash/doctor/README.md

 ##### Factory

-This method in this class does a similar thing:
+This method in this class does a similar thing (though having both in your project will cause a compile time error, so just pick one):

 ```java